barnekow06/barnekow06.github.io/index.md

 Upon graduation from UCSB, I moved across the country to Chicago where I began working as a flight attendant.
 Like my study abroad experience, I was able to travel and experience many different people and cultures.
 Once I was furloughed, due to COVID, I turned my attention to volunteering, working with a local animal shelter as a foster coordinator.
 I have always felt drawn to helping and caring for others, and trying to affect change.
 I decided I could have more of an impact if I broadened my skillset, and thus, I began pursuing my Master's in Computer Science.

 Not long after starting the program, I found the American Sign Language Project.
 I reached out to Dr. Wolfe to ask if I could help on the project.
 I had taken three years of sign language in high school and I thought my Theater degree would be of some use in helping the avatar be more realistic.
-Forunately, Rosalee agreed, and I was put to work.
+Fortunately, Rosalee agreed, and I was put to work.
 A few months later, I applied and was rewarded this DREAM scholarship.
 Rosalee graciously offered to be my research advisor and is now advising this project.

 For the future, I have dreams of working on a humanitarian project, opening a female led video game studio, or continuing down the research path and earning my Doctorate.